rpj/secdrop/README.md

 A secure, easy-to-use, HTML5-based drop box.
 Uses both symmetric encryption (first stage is AES-256, encrypted in-browser) and asymmetric (GPG public-key for second stage, performed on server side).

+Because first-stage encryption is done within the browser itself via CryptoJS and uses 256-bit AES, an SSL server (HTTPS) isn't required.
+However, it is highly recommended.

 Requirements
 ============